 Robin Leonard, project coordinator for Our State of Generosity, managed the day-to-day operations of the project, supervised the fellows, coordinated the work of consultants, and providing direction and leadership for creation of the web-based platform.
 Leonard served several years in an executive administrative capacity at the Johnson Center for Philanthropy at Grand Valley State University.
 Previously, Leonard held various positions at the W.K.
 Kellogg Foundation, including eight years of service in the Philanthropy and Volunteerism programming area.

-Connor McLaughlin, student assistant for Our State of Generosity, assisted with the day-to-day operations, conducted research, copyedited, and wrote many of the leader profiles.
+Connor McLaughlin, student assistant and fellow for Our State of Generosity, assisted with the day-to-day operations, conducted research, copyedited, and wrote many of the leader profiles.
 Connor also assisted in processing historical documents for the partner organizations.

 Nicole Fisher, project assistant for Our State of Generosity, edited video interviews, copyedited, and ensured that content was ready for the web-based platform.
 Fisher plans to attend graduate school for Rhetoric and Composition and teach writing at the post-secondary level.

 The first Agard and Orosz Student Fellows in Philanthropy were recruited and appointed in the fall of 2012, with support from endowment funds established by friends of Joel J. Orosz and Kathy Agard upon their retirement from Grand Valley State University.
-The fellows can be undergraduate or graduate students with both experience and interest in philanthropy and nonprofit careers.
-More information related to the Joel J. Orosz Fellowships in Philanthropy and the Kathy Agard Fellowships in Community Philanthropy can be found here.
+More information about fellowships can be found here.